 I think kindness towards oneself or kindness received from others can bring a huge sense of relief because it is saying “Look, even though you’ll never run a marathon before you go to work every day, or polish off your entire to-do list to universal applause by 11 AM, or become a tech billionaire before you’re 25, or write the great English, Irish, American, (insert country of your choice) novel, you’re okay, you’re fine, relax.”

-For all of these reasons, I think the need for compassion and self-compassion is finally being recognised in our society and I hope my book can play a role in meeting that need.
+For all of these reasons, I think the need for compassion and self-compassion is finally being recognised in our society.